marcelbonnet/binance-api/README.md

 [![Gem Version](https://badge.fury.io/rb/marcel-binance.svg)](https://badge.fury.io/rb/binance)

-This is a fork from _gem binance_ .
+This is a fork from _gem binance_ and based on [https://github.com/craysiii/binance/pull/37](Pull Request 37).
 It is an unofficial Ruby wrapper for the Binance exchange REST and WebSocket APIs.